Uninett/Argus/docs/reference/site-specific-settings.rst

     "dotted-path-to-middleware": ACTION

-Adding middleware is tricker than other settings as the order matters.
+Adding middleware is trickier than other settings as the order matters.
 The default is appending (ACTION is "end" or a random string), but it is also possible to prepend (ACTION is "start").
 A prepended middleware will be run *before* the security- and session middlewares which might not be what you